brandonkappel/eapi-cli/README.md

 Because this matches a specific method that Developer can reference, the help will provide a detailed description of the method/payload, response, etc.

+### Options
+   -amqps                      AMQPS Connection String -appId                      application.id of the airtable project to add.
+   -authenticate               Authenticate as a user
+      > eapi -authenticate (yourEmail) -demopassword (yourPassword) -as Developer -betaRepo                   Use the beta repository for this seed?
+   -bodyData                   Raw data provided -bodyFile                   Path to file to use -cloneEAPISeed              Clone the given seed
+      > eapi -cloneEAPISeed (seedName) (folder) (project) -createAirtableProject      Create an EffortlessAPI for Airtable Project based on an airtable.json application.
+   -demoPassword               the user's password -help                       Get help on a given topic -invoke                     Invoke a method -listSeeds                  List all available seeds -maxPages                   How many pages of results should be returned -name                       Name for the new project.
+   -output                     Output file name -reloadCache                Reload cache of project types, plans and such -repoUrl                    Override the default URL
+                               specified bythe seed repository -runas, -as                 Who to run as
+   -where                      Limit the where clause -whoami                     Check who you are currently operating as

 ```Help for Developer.

 Available Actions Matching: getcustomers